MichaelKilunga/lodge/README.md

 # Bella Vista Lodge

-Bella Vista Lodge is an open-source web application built with laravel 8.0, enchanced with laravel reverb features to have realtime notification experience.
+Bella Vista Lodge is a web application built with laravel 8.0, enhanced with laravel reverb features to have realtime notification experience.

-Its now compatible with laravel 12
+It is now compatible with laravel 12

 ## 🖼️ Screenshots